 | Cold Hardiness | Hardy to approximately 40°F |

 Trade accounts only.
-Contact us to check current Foxtail Palm inventory, trunk options, and volume pricing for your project.
+Contact us to check current Foxtail Palm inventory, trunk options, and volume pricing for your Palm Beach County project.

 Installation note: Deep, consistent watering in the first few weeks after transplant is critical.
 Most early Foxtail Palm failures are due to underwatering, not overwatering.
 Set at or slightly above grade — never bury the root ball.
 Apply slow-release palm fertilizer once the tree stabilizes.

-Our guide covers single vs. multi-trunk decisions, sizing, and post-installation care to ensure your Foxtail Palms establish successfully.
+Our guide covers single vs. multi-trunk decisions, sizing considerations, and post-installation care to ensure your Foxtail Palms establish successfully in Palm Beach County landscapes.

 Read the Guide